FociSolutions/Orbital-Docs/_pages/docs/quick-start-guide/index.md

 16. Navigate to [http://localhost:5000/pets](http://localhost:5000/pets) in your browser.
 It should display `No pets found`, as we did not specify a pet.
 17. Navigate to [http://localhost:5000/pets?pet=sammy](http://localhost:5000/pets?pet=sammy) in your browser.
 It should display `Sammy the cat`.

 Congratulations!
 You have created your very first Orbital Mock.
-Feel free to edit the example or use a different OpenAPI definition to match different types of requests.
+Feel free to edit the example or use a different OpenAPI spec to match different types of requests.

 If you want to learn more about scenarios, [policies](/docs/policies), or different rule matching with [Header rules](./headersrules), [Query rules](./queryrules), [URL rules](./urlrules) and [Body rules](./bodyrules).